-Every contract will be given a semantic at translation time that is ignore, assume, check_never-continue, or check_maybe_continue.
+Every contract will be given a semantic at translation time that is ignore, assume, check_never_continue, or check_maybe_continue.

 A translation may be performed with varying build modes.
 The mechanism for selecting build modes is implementation-defined.
 The translation of a program consisting of translation units where the build mode is not the same in all translation units is conditionally-supported, with implementation defined semantics.
 There should be no programmatic way of setting modifying, or querying any part of the build mode of a translation unit.
-The build mode contains the following values (checked in order if specified to determine the semantic of any given contract):
+The build mode may contain the following values (checked in order to determine the semantic of each contract):

 - A global contract mode with a value of enabled or disabled.
 If specified as disabled, all contracts have the ignore semantic.
 [Note: A global contract mode of enabled has no effect. end note] - An axiom contract mode with a value of assume or ignore.
-If specified, all axiom level contracts have the named semantic. - A default contract mode with a value of assume, ignore, check_maybe_continue or check-never_continue.
-If specified, all default level contracts have the named semantic. - A audit contract mode with a value of assume, ignore, check_maybe_continue or check-never_continue.
-If specified, all audit level contracts have the named semantic.
+If specified, all axiom level contracts have the named semantic. - A default contract mode with a value of assume, ignore, check_maybe_continue or check_never_continue.
+If specified, all default level contracts have the named semantic. - A audit contract mode with a value of assume, ignore, check_maybe_continue or check_never_continue.
+If specified, all audit level contracts have the named semantic. - A continuation mode of off or on.
+If no continuation mode is explicitly selected, the default continuation mode is off. - A assumption mode of off or on.
+If no assumption mode is explicitly selected, the default assumption mode is off. - A build level with a value of off, default, or audit. - If the build level is off and the assumption mode is off then default, audit, and axiom level contracts have the semantic ignore. - If the build level is off and the assumption mode is on then default, audit, and axiom level contracts have the semantic assume.